chhuang-one/sqxclib/doc/SqQuery.md

 	     ->whereIn("id", 1, 2, 4);
 ```

-use C++ language (printf format string)
+whereIn() can use with printf format string:
-* The second parameter must specify 0 currently if you use whereIn() with printf format string.
+* The second parameter is number of values after printf format string.
+* If user specify second parameter to 0, it will count by compiler.

 ```c++
 	// SELECT * FROM users WHERE id IN ('Ray','Alex','Xyz')